 Management: Blood transfusion, immunosuppressive therapy, or bone marrow transplantation may be necessary.

-5. Hemolytic Anemia
+5. Hemolytic Anaemia

 Overview: Happens when red blood cells are destroyed more quickly than they can be made.